Japan train tickets: Travel guide

 For example, in Tokyo alone, there is the Tokyo Free Kippu (unlimited use of metro lines and trains), the Tokyo Subway Ticket (unlimited metro), Toei One-Day Pass (unlimited use of the four Toei subway lines), and various other combination tickets.

-IC Cards are a convenient way of paying fares on public transportation.
+IC cards are a convenient way of paying fares on public transportation.
 You can top-up your card and then pay just by touching it on a reader for just a second.
-There are more than 20 train and bus operators included in the scheme and you can also use IC Cards to pay for various other things, such as vending machines.
+There are more than 20 train and bus operators included in the scheme and you can also use IC cards for various other things, such as vending machines.

 Japanese IC cards

-Using IC Cards offers discounted prices on tickets too and works out as much cheaper than individual tickets.
-However, bear in mind you can use the Japan Rail Pass to get around individual cities as well as between cities.
+Using IC cards offers discounted prices on tickets too and works out as much cheaper than individual tickets.
 For more detailed information, read our article about Japanese IC Cards.